theofanistzoumakas/Student-Restaurant-Application/README.md

 ## 🏗Built with:

- - Spring Boot
+ - Spring Boot.

-- Spring Security
+- Spring Security.

-- Java version 17 as core development language
+- Java version 17 as core development language.

-- PgAdmin for database
+- PgAdmin for database.

-- Hibernate
+- Hibernate.

-- Thymeleaf for dynamic UI
+- Thymeleaf for dynamic UI.

-- HTML for UI
+- HTML for UI.

-- Javascript for dynamic UI
+- Javascript for dynamic UI.

-- Bootstrap for UI style
+- Bootstrap for UI style.

-- Animate and Scroll Library for UI style
+- Animate and Scroll Library for UI style.